top of page

 Photograph by Tom Haniff

 Robert Laidlow is a composer and researcher based in the UK.
-His work is concerned with discovering and developing new forms of musical expression rooted in the relationship between advanced technology and live performance.
+His “gigantically imaginative” (BBC Radio 3) music is concerned with developing new forms of creative expression through the relationship between music, advanced technology, and scientific research.

-His work has received wide press coverage, including features in the New York Times, the New Scientist, Sky News, and the Guardian, and has been broadcast on several occasions across national and international television and radio.
-His music has been performed by leading musicians in the UK, including the Royal Liverpool Philharmonic Orchestra, Riot Ensemble, Psappha, the Britten Sinfonia, the Elias Quartet, and the Echea Quartet.
-He has been awarded a Royal Philharmonic Society Composer’s Prize, an Ivan Juritz Prize, and been nominated for two Ivor Novello Classical Awards.
+Robert’s work has been performed by leading musicians in the UK, including the Riot Ensemble, Psappha, the Britten Sinfonia, the Elias Quartet, Chineke!, and others.
+He has been awarded a Royal Philharmonic Society Composer’s Prize, and been nominated for two Ivor Novello Composers Awards along with the RMA Tippett Medal.